Dick's Sporting Goods, also a part of the south side rebuild, opened at the same time.

 groundbreaking was held October 12, 2004.

-Target was dedicated on March 1, 2006, with the Showcase Cinema de Lux 14 showing its first features on March 10th.
+Target was dedicated on March 1, 2006, with the Showcase Cinema de Lux 14 showing first features on March 10th.
 At the same time, a third level (consisting of 75,000 square feet) was added to Filene's.
 The store, now encompassing 225,000 square feet, was rebranded by Macy's on September 9, 2006.

 Now officially known as WESTFIELD CONNECTICUT POST, the shopping complex encompassed 1,334,000 leasable square feet and housed over 150 stores and services.
 The Cinema de Lux 14 was rebranded as the Rave Motion Pictures Connecticut Post 14 in May 2010.
 In November of the same year, one of its auditoriums re-opened as an IMAX theater.
 In June 2013, the venue was rebranded under the Cinemark banner.

 Westfield sold the shopping hub in December 2015.
 It was acquired by a joint venture of San Antonio's USAA Real Estate, Dallas' Centennial Real Estate and San Francisco's Montgomery Street Partners.
-Its official name soon reverted back to CONNECTICUT POST MALL.
+Its official name reverted back to CONNECTICUT POST MALL.

 J.C.
 Penney announced the shuttering of 120 mall-based stores in March 2017.
 The CONNECTICUT POST location, in business as a Penney's for nearly 25 years, went dark on July 31, 2017.
 Reading, Pennsylvania's Boscov's chain expanded the vacant store from 155,000 to 200,000 square feet and opened for business on October 4, 2018.